chiefnoah/zettelkasten/blogdrafts.md

 ## Posts

 Blog posts may also be mirrored here once they've been published.
-Posts that have been published should have the tag `blogpost`.
+Posts that have been published should have the tag `blog/published`.
+Posts that are still in the draft stage should have the tag `blog/draft`